gizmo-platform/gizmo-platform.github.io/src/startup/config.md

 multiple Gizmo devices are operating in concert such as a scrimmage or a competition.
 Your number should be an integer value below 9999.

 ### `?
-Use the driver's console`
+Use the driver's station`

-The driver's console is a dedicated hardware device which removes the requirement to use a seperate computer to interact with the Gizmo.
+The driver's station is a dedicated hardware device which removes the requirement to use a seperate computer to interact with the Gizmo.
-When using the driver's console, almost all setup is automatic, so all other questions will be skipped.
+When using the driver's station, almost all setup is automatic, so all other questions will be skipped.

-### `?
-Use Avahi (mDNS)`

-Avahi, also known as Bonjour, ZeroConf, and Multicast DNS is a technology that allows you to use DNS names to refer to components of a network without needing a DNS server.
-Selecting yes to this prompt will suppress questions about IP addressing in later prompts.

-Note that Avahi is usually disabled on large scale networks, so this may not work correctly when using a non-dedicated network controller.

 ### `?
 Use external network controller`